-- 1. Remove the (M2x2.5) screw that secures the SSD thermal plate to the M.2 SSD module. - 2.
-Slide the SSD release latch into the unlock position and remove the SSD assembly from the system chassis. - ${\bf 3.}\;$ Remove the (M2x2.5) screw that secures the SSD thermal plate to the SSD carrier. - 4.
-Lift to remove the SSD from the SSD thermal plate.
+- 1. Slide the SSD release latch into the unlock position and remove the (M2x2.5) screw that secures the SSD thermal plate to the SSD carrier. - 2.
+Lift to remove the SSD thermal plate. - 3.
+Remove the (M2x2.5) screw that secures the SSD to the system chassis. - 4.
+Lift to remove the SSD from the system chassis.